 Step by Step Recipe

 Blanch – Heat water in a large pot.
 Clean the spinach and wash it thoroughly under running water.
 Once the water comes to a boil, add the cooking soda and spinach and blanch the spinach for 3-4 minutes.
-You can also add a tsp of sugar in the water to get a bright green color of spinach.
+You can also add a teaspoon of sugar in the water to get a bright green color of spinach.

 Drain the water and run the spinach under cold water immediately.